-2. An advertising sales CRM provides cross-media support for proposals and invoices.
+2. Provides cross-media support for proposals and invoices

 One of the most complicated parts of advertising sales is not being able to combine online and offline ad products into a single proposal.
 This slows down the order generation process.
 But the media database structure within an advertising sales CRM is designed to support all kinds of inventory, regardless of the channel or medium: print, TV, digital, video, mobile, out-of-home and more are supported simultaneously through cross-media campaigns.

 Billing can also be difficult.
 If you sell a banner ad for a media campaign that runs from mid-September to mid-October, you have to split the invoice between those two months.
 It gets even more complicated if you, for example, start the campaign on the third of September and end it on the eighth of October.
 Then you have to calculate each campaign’s value on a daily basis.
 But an advertising sales CRM does all of this work for you in the background.
 It calculates the linear split of each product’s daily value, but also fetches important data from the server like impressions and clicks.
 Want to know how much of your sales have been discounted?
 ADvendio recently added a new formula field to media campaign items that calculates the percentage net “discounted” prices versus gross “base price.”